sawamotokai/sample-test-runner/README.md

 # What is Sample Test Runner?

+Sample Test Runner:

-Sample Test Runner scrapes sample inputs and outputs of coding contests on AtCoder and CodeForces - two of the major competitive programming platforms.
+- scrapes sample inputs and outputs of coding contests on AtCoder and CodeForces - two of the major competitive programming platforms.
+- runs sample tests against your solution and shows stats (only C++ is supported).

 ## Installation

+- Run the following commands in terminal.
+  - `chmod +x install.sh`
-- TODO
+  - `./install.sh`

 ## How to use the program

 ### Fetching test cases

-- run `python parser.py`
+- run `cpget` and follow the command line instructions.
+  - Optional: Use `. cpget` if you want to move into the directory for the contest.

 ### Testing your solution

-- run `./runner <test case alphabet>` (Example: `./runner c`)
+- run `cprun <test case alphabet>` (Example: `cprun c`)

-## TODO

-- install script
-  - download dependency
-  - copy script
-  - connect path